-Bidder pays $2.8M for jacket worn in space by ‘Buzz’ Aldrin
+Bidder pays $2.8M for jacket worn in space by Buzz Aldrin

-NEW YORK (AP) — A bidder has paid nearly $2.8 million at auction for a jacket worn by astronaut Edwin “Buzz” Aldrin on the historic first mission to the moon’s surface in 1969.
+NEW YORK (AP) — A bidder has paid nearly $2.8 million at auction for a jacket worn by astronaut Buzz Aldrin on the historic first mission to the moon’s surface in 1969.

 The $2,772,500 paid for the Apollo 11 Inflight Coverall Jacket is the highest for any American space-flown artifact sold at auction, according to Sotheby’s, which handled the sale.
 The unidentified winning bidder, who participated by phone, outlasted several others in a bidding that spanned almost 10 minutes.